 My first dip into the creative pool was as a dancer.
 In college, I tried to find something more practical (a/k/a "financially viable"), but still gravitated toward more creative pursuits, concentrating on Radio/TV/Film production and English degrees.
 Post-college, my dancing dreams continued until age twenty-five.
 I was living in New York City and looked around my sad little rented 8 x 8 bedroom in a stranger's sixth-floor walk-up apartment in the East Village and began feeling old (for a dancer) and tired (of waiting tables and being broke), and maybe not even good enough.
 I needed something more.

 Enter law.
 The folks thought it was a crazy leap--and perhaps it was, but I was ready to read and write again, I was ready for a little financial stability, and I hoped it would lead to something interesting.
 After I began practice, there was just one problem: My work was limited to facts and arguments.
 But my clients, co-workers, and nearly everyone I met fed my love of rich, dark, twisted and complicated characters and soon I was scratching that creative itch, drafting fiction on the side.

-And thanks to my loyal readers, when I'm not acting as chauffeur and short-order cook for my family, I'm now writing full-time (unless I'm in the basement battling writer's block with my power tools).
+And now, four years after the release of my debut, when I'm not acting as chauffeur and short-order cook for my family, I'm writing full-time (unless I'm in the garage battling writer's block with my power tools).

 DISKIN IS AN ACTIVE MEMBER of